prabhatdubey670/fullstack_trading_backtesting/README.md

 ## Algotrading and Data Analystics - Crypto & it's derivatives

-#### This is an algo trading bot with api's from delta exchange platform , created using python and tkinter ( for gui )
+#### This is an algotrading order scheduler with api's from delta exchange platform , created using python and tkinter ( for gui )

 #### Used ohlc data from api to create the strategy and backtest it.